 - pay for care or support services

 - supplement your income, giving you money to live on

-You can receive the money as a lump sum, as a regular payment or both.
+You can receive the money as a lump sum, as a regular payment or as a combination of both.

-- with a lifetime mortgage, the interest is added to the amount you owe.
-You will have to pay interest on the interest and that can quickly grow
+- With a lifetime mortgage, the interest is added to the amount you owe.
+You'll have to pay interest on the interest and the total debt owed on your home can quickly grow.

-- you will get less than the full value of your home with a home reversion scheme
+- With a home reversion scheme, you will get less than the full market value of your home.

 Questions to consider

+It's important to consider all the implications, not just now but in the future.
 There may be other ways to raise money before you sign up to an equity release plan.
-It is important to consider all the implications, not just now but in the future.

-- Are you claiming all the benefits you are entitled to?
+- Are you claiming all the benefits you're entitled to?